yh382/F1-Tenth-Duke/driver_stack_setup.rst

 	source install/setup.bash
 	rviz2

 The rviz window should show up.
 Then you can add a LaserScan visualization in rviz on the ``/scan`` topic.
+The map in bring_up.py is "Base_link".

 **Reference:**